Joseph Alexander Smith Acklen

 Joseph Alexander Smith Acklen was an American lawyer, planter, and veteran of the Texas Revolution, best known as the second husband of Adelicia Hayes Franklin Acklen Cheatham, and the father of U. S. Representative Joseph H. Acklen.
+He served as United States attorney for the Northern District of Alabama from 1840 to 1850.

 Early life

 Joseph Alexander Smith Acklen was born in Huntsville, Alabama on July 6, 1816, to Samuel Black and Elizabeth Hunt Acklen.
 His grandfather, John Hunt, was a Revolutionary War veteran and one of the founders of Huntsville.
 Acklen was among the first attendees of the University of Alabama, although there is no record of his graduation.

 Career

 In 1835, Acklen joined other young men from Huntsville to join in the Texas Revolution.
 In 1840, Acklen was appointed United States Attorney for the North Alabama Judicial District.

 Marriage

 In 1847, Acklen visited Nashville to attend a ball hosted by John Bell, where he met the recently widowed Adelicia Franklin, and they were soon engaged.
 They were married on May 8, 1849.
-However, the day prior to their marriage, she asked him to sign a contract allowing her to maintain sole ownership of the lands she brought into the marriage, to which he agreed.
-Joseph and Adelicia Acklen resided primarily at the Louisiana Estates that she inherited from her first husband, Isaac Franklin, however, they also built a summer home, the Belmont Mansion, completed in 1853.
+The day prior to their marriage, she asked him to sign a contract allowing her to maintain sole ownership of the lands she brought into the marriage, to which he agreed.
+Joseph and Adelicia Acklen resided primarily at the Louisiana estates that she inherited from her first husband, Isaac Franklin, however, they also built a summer home, the Belmont Mansion, completed in 1853.
 Acklen and Adelicia has six children, including U. S. Representative Joseph H. Acklen.